frosse/yt-downloader/README.md

 # yt-downloader
 Small python program to download songs from youtube.
 Program will download songs using Selenium and Pafy.
 Songs are converted to .mp3, using ffmpy.
+Songs are download to /mp3.

 ## You need  these libraries installed:
 - [Pafy](https://github.com/mps-youtube/pafy)